 2. Understand the “why” behind customer behavior

 Structured surveys can only go so far.
 The real value comes from uncovering motivations, perceptions, and unmet needs.
+This is where modern platforms stand out — by combining qualitative and quantitative methods to clarify the story behind the data.

 3. Increase speed to insight